TecnicoCentral/ProgrammingII-TPC-3-2015/README.md

 Each solved problem, which has passed all the tests created for the page, can be exchanged for points.
 Very simple problems are not valid.
 :::

-## Assigments

-All assignments will be stored on [GitHub](https://github.com/) but will be uploaded for grading on [Campus Virtual](https://campusvirtualpes.etitc.edu.co/Edusuperior/).

 ## Projects